molpopgen/fwdpy11/README.rst

     python setup.py build_ext -i
     python -m unittest discover tests

-Using pip on OS X and Linux (or pip3 as appropriate for your system):
+Using pip on macOS and Linux (or pip3 as appropriate for your system):

 .. code-block:: bash